keviin0/CSA-Calculator/README.md

 - Each of these should run individually, and the main code should run.
 - The Home Button and AP Test Button do not work.
 Only the Labs Button Works.
 - Kevin and Sean worked on UNO and Jacob and Aditya worked on Minesweeper.
 Siddhant worked on Go Fish.
-- Note for the instructions: We added extra instructions so we hopefully will not waste any of your time for you trying to figure out how to run our code.
 ![](images/Snip1.png)

 **TODOs/Team Goals Week 11:**